marbl/metAMOS/docs/content/installation.rst

     * setuptools

 3. Other
-    * AMOS
     * Boost
     * CMAKE
     * git
     * Jellyfish
-    * R
     * SparseHash
     * wget

+In addition, several dependences/prerequisites are not installed by INSTALL.py and must be available on your system:
+    * perl (5.8.8+)
+    * python (2.7.3+)
+    * R (2.11.1+ with PNG support)
+    * gcc (4.7+ for full functionality)

 Automated installation
 ======================

 MetAMOS contains an automated installation script which installs MetAMOS along with required Python dependencies, third party software and necessary data files.
+If you encounter issues during installation, you can try installing the required dependencies manually and re-running INSTALL.py.
+If you continue to encounter issues, plase provide the output from INSTALL.py as a new `issue <https://github.com/marbl/metAMOS/issues?state=open>`.

 To download the software release package: